saif-ellafi/foundryvtt-minimal-ui/README.md

 I work on Minimal UI based on my personal preferences, and of course share it to others that share my preferences too!.
 Having this said, I only use a small limited subset of modules, and making it work with all of them out there takes work, which I am usually honestly not motivated to do.
 Do consider inviting me a Coffee and let me know which one doesn't work for you, I'll be more inspired afterwards :)

+One Exception: I won't support any modules behind a paycheck or a subscription.
+It just does not follow my philosophy.
+Sorry about that!

 Of course a second option is that you support Minimal UI and submit a Pull Request over here, absolutely welcome and more than glad to accept it!
 Most of Minimal UI settings are applied through CSS properties.

 Having said that, if you are a Module developer, do consider being Minimal UI Friendly.
 In terms of colors, this snippet may help you when sharing the colors that Minimal UI settings apply: